 - Doctor Who

 - The show paints Vincent van Gogh in the episode "Vincent And The Doctor" as extremely prone to mood swings.
-If he likes you, though, chances are very good he'll do this.
-An especially touching instance happens when the Doc takes him to visit a Parisian Gallery where an art critic describes him as "the greatest artist of all time."
+If he likes you, though, chances are very good he'll do this, for example when the Doc takes him to visit a Parisian Gallery where an art critic describes him as "the greatest artist of all time."

 - And then in "Utopia", Jack glomps the TARDIS.